Combating False Gods and False Stories in Ministry Design

 Ministry Design Principle 4: Narrate God’s story of change throughout life.

 God has wired human beings in such a way that we need to be exposed to a constant narration of God’s story of change, lest we adopt the story of change of the surrounding culture.
 We need to be discipled in how to enjoy loving relationships with God, self, others, and the rest of creation throughout our daily lives, and we need to learn to call on King Jesus and the power of His indwelling Spirit for help in doing so.
-The stories of change of the world have enculturated us to automatically (and often unconsciously) live in ways that are inconsistent with Christ’s kingdom.
-We need to be immersed in a new song and to dance a new dance, reorienting our minds, affections, wills, and bodies as we work, play, eat, and sleep.

-The narration of God’s story needs to begin each week with the formal gathering of the church for its weekly worship in the restored temple.
-The prayers, songs, preaching, and sacraments need to tell the story of the gospel of the kingdom of God, not the false gospel of the American Dream.
 People need to understand that death has no more power over King Jesus or us, that we share in His resurrection life right now, and that He is restoring the entire creation to all that it was created to be.
-In addition to taking care of the Law’s accusations against us by nailing them to the cross (Col. 2:14), Christ has given us a new nature and a new life, we have been adopted into God’s family, and He calls and empowers us to serve as restored priest-rulers in His new creation.
+In addition to taking care of the Law’s accusations against us by nailing them to the cross (Col. 2:14), Christ has given us a new nature and a new life.
+We have been adopted into God’s family, and He calls and empowers us to serve as restored priest-rulers in His new creation.

-Ministry Design Principle 5: Integrate God’s story of change into technical training
+Ministry Design Principle 5: Integrate God’s story of change into technical training.

 One way to pursue the previous principle is to integrate God’s story of change into the technical components of the ministry.
 For example, most poverty alleviation efforts include some type of training: agricultural training to foster better farming practices, hygiene training to lead to better sanitation practices, jobs training to develop better work habits.
 There is an implicit story of change in all such training, as “better” necessarily involves notions about what the goal is and how this goal can be achieved.

-Because the technical features of this training imply a goal and a way of achieving this goal, there is need for the biblical story of change to inform the technical training, pushing back against the false stories of change from the surrounding culture.
-Without this biblical perspective, people will tend to automatically and unconsciously default to the story of change they have absorbed from their surrounding culture.
 In the Majority World, this means people will combine the new agricultural techniques with traditional spiritual practices of their culture; and if the harvest ends up being bigger, the thank offerings to the gods will be bigger as well.
-And in the more materialistic Western world, it means that people will think that earning a higher income depends solely on their abilities and efforts; and any increases in income will be used to reinforce people’s self-centered materialism.
+And in the materialistic Western world, it means that people will think that earning a higher income depends solely on their abilities and efforts, and any increases in income will be used to reinforce people’s self-centered materialism.

 Time for a Challenge